mruby/mruby/doc/debugger/README.md

 $2 = main
 ```

-below is the case of the exception:
+Below is the case of the exception:

 ```
 (sample.rb:1) print (1+2
 $1 =  SyntaxError: line 1: syntax error, unexpected $end, expecting ')'
 ```

-#### quit command
+#### Quit Command

 Quitting the debugger.

 Usage:

 ```
 quit
 q
 ```

-#### run command
+#### Run Command

 Running the program and stopping at the first breakpoint.

 Usage:

 ```
 run
 r
 ```

-#### step command
+#### Step Command

-Running the program step by step.
+This will run the program step by step.
-When the method and the block will be invoked, the program will be stop at the first row.
+When the method and the block are invoked, the program will be stop at the first row.
-The program which is developed by C language will be ignored.
+The program, which is developed in C, will be ignored.

-EOF